typhonjs-fvtt-scratch/demo-rollup-module/README.md

 This demo module integrates several powerful libraries that will greatly extend your development activities.
 Beyond Rollup with source map generation several essential plugins for loading HTML / JSON / copying files / replacing strings are installed along with <a target=”_blank” href="https://postcss.org/">PostCSS</a> &
-<a target=”_blank” href="https://sass-lang.com/">Sass</a> are configured in addition to
+<a target=”_blank” href="https://sass-lang.com/">Sass</a> are configured to output all processed CSS to `styles.css` in
-<a target=”_blank” href="https://www.npmjs.com/package/terser">Terser</a> and
+addition to <a target=”_blank” href="https://www.npmjs.com/package/terser">Terser</a> for conditional minification /
-<a target=”_blank” href="https://www.npmjs.com/package/dotenv-safe">dotenv</a> to provide a flexible way to configure
-various deployment environments.
+mangling and <a target=”_blank” href="https://www.npmjs.com/package/dotenv-safe">dotenv</a> to provide a flexible way to configure various deployment environments.
 All of the code is well commented especially the
 <a target=”_blank” href="https://github.com/typhonjs-fvtt/demo-rollup-module/blob/main/rollup.config.js">rollup.config.js</a>
 file.
 <p></p>
 So what does this repo / demo module do?
 Something right?
 Well...
-The main entry point is
+The main entry point
 <a target=”_blank” href="https://github.com/typhonjs-fvtt/demo-rollup-module/blob/main/module/demo-rollup-module.js">demo-rollup-module.js</a>
 loads an NPM module
 (<a target=”_blank” href="https://www.npmjs.com/package/ansi-colors">ansi-colors</a>) in an externally separated bundle and is demonstrated by console output.
-After Foundry has started up and is ready this module pops up a dialog showing the Sass styling of "Hello World" which is loaded via an HTML template and JSON file directly via Handlebars in
+After Foundry has started up and is ready this module pops up a dialog showing the Sass styling of "Hello World" which is loaded via an HTML template and JSON files directly via Handlebars in
 <a target=”_blank” href="https://github.com/typhonjs-fvtt/demo-rollup-module/blob/main/module/src/DemoDialog.js#L1-L4">DemoDialog</a>.
 The dialog shows basic user input using async / await.
 A second button throws an error and outputs a stack trace w/ line & column numbers in the console.
 This is for testing source maps with the minified code verifying that one can use